by God's Little Boy

 "And the Lord said unto Satan, Hast thou considered my servant Job, that there is none like him in the earth, a perfect and an upright man, one that feareth God, and escheweth evil?"
 (Job 1:8)

 Perhaps the most important word in this verse is the word, "is."
 The phrase, there is none like him speaks of job's "being," and specifically of the character of his being.
 This was a reality concerning Job, and others knew this to be true of him.
 But when the hedge was taken away and his calamity came, the character of his "being" came into question.
 His friends came and sought occasion to minimize his being that they might exalt their own.
 There are those who purposefully surround themselves with "lesser" people to fortify their own sense of being.
 They need other people to be wrong within their world so that they can be right.
 But it didn't really matter how wrong Job behaved, under his great burden of grief and suffering.
 In God's estimation, Job was and would always be what he was.
 What he was never changed, and who he was could never be in any way diminished, for he was made to be what he was - a godly man.
-This may sound a bit too philosophical, but it is a profound way of understanding the actuality of our individuality which has been given by God and supported by imputation as well as impartation.
+This is a simple yet profound way of understanding the actuality of our individuality which has been given by God and supported by imputation as well as impartation.
 Even in Job's negativity, he perpetually retained his title of "My servant Job" - so far as God was concerned; and it was the "right brothers" who were reproved instead.
 Job's "friends" didn't quite understand this particular idea of "being" let alone undeserved suffering.

 There are instances in the Bible where the character and even the salvation of some seems in question, due to moral or spiritual carelessness.
 But this question is answered by this idea of "being."